Seagull-Project-PHP-Framework/seagullframework-website/docs/Howto/Templates/BuildingForms.md

 {:toc}

 ## Important Note
-When you create a form in your template and you're using the default Flexy template engine, if you want any dynamic values, ie using any of the conventions listed below, the form element must contain the "flexy:ignore" attribute, ie
+When you create a form in your template and you're using the default Flexy template engine, if you want any dynamic values, ie using any of the conventions listed below, the form element must contain the `flexy:ignore` attribute, ie

 	<form name="myName" id="myId" flexy:ignore>

 ## HTML select boxes

 	$aOptions = array(1 => 'news', 2 => 'travel', 3 => 'commentary');

 	<select name="category">
 	        {generateSelect(aOptions):h}